The Best Beer Gardens in Philadelphia This Year

 Grab a table and enjoy the food trucks

-If you’re looking for a family-friendly beer garden to bring the kids to, Wissahickon Brewing is your best bet.
-They’ve got a nice little outdoor patio space with some spruced up greenery to make it feel cozy.
+If you’re looking for a family-friendly beer garden to bring the kids to, Wissahickon Brewing is a great choice.
+They’ve got a nice patio space with some spruced up greenery to make it feel cozy.
 On nice weather days, they close the parking lot and add in extra tables and seating, which go the end of the property up to the train tracks.

-They serve their own beers, a healthy mix of IPAs, pilsners, sours, and the odd Belgian thrown in.
-They differentiate themselves by having food trucks every day.
+Wissahickon Brewing serves their own beers–a healthy mix of IPAs, pilsners, sours, and the odd Belgian thrown in.
+They differentiate themselves by having food trucks every day (we always make a beeline there when Moshava is serving).
 If you’re hiking or cycling in the Wissahickon Valley Park, this is a good spot to cool off afterwards.
-Location: 3705 W. School House Lane.
-Learn more.

 Other Half Brewery